dgwozdz/OLS/README.md

 |:-------|:-------------|----------:|------------:|---------:|---------:|----------:|--------:|-----------:|---------:|-----------:|-----------:|--------------:|---------:|-----------:|----------:|-----------:|----------:|-------------:|---------:|:------|-----:|:----------------------------------------------------------------------------------------------------------|
 | DAX    | SMI CAC FTSE |  0.9898478|    0.9898314|  803.3033|  60320.47|          0|  243.397|           0|  1803.221|           0|    47.01741|              0|  10.44616|           0|  0.9862875|           0|   144.7465|             0|  100.8572| TRUE  |  1860| (Intercept)*(-175.945668313583)+SMI*(0.49277225460085)+CAC*(0.495653787472762)+FTSE*(-0.0172026329222922) |

-The output presents a flat table, showing the target variable, the independent variables, statistics representing the model quality (R-Squared, adjusted R-Squared, RMSE) and some statistical tests: 1. **F**: significance test of all variables in the model.
+The output presents a flat table, showing the target variable, the independent variables, statistics representing the model quality (R-Squared, adjusted R-Squared, RMSE) and some statistical tests:

+1.  **F**: significance test of all variables in the model.
 2.  **bp**: Breusch-Pagan heteroscedasticity test.
 3.  **bg**: Breusch-Godfrey autocorrelation test.
-4. **reset**: RESET test (informs whether the linear model can be applied for such target and independent variables).
+4.  **reset**: RESET specification test (informs whether the linear model can be applied for such target and independent variables).
 5.  **ad**: Anderson-Darling normality of error term test.
 6.  **sw**: Shapiro-Wilk normality of error term test (for small samples, n&lt;20).
 7.  **chow**: Chow test checking stability of coefficients in time.
 8.  **max.vif**: Maximum VIF (Variance Inflation Factor) in the model.
 Additionally, the *tests* column informs whether the model complies with tests from points 2-7. *n* is the number of observations, on which the model was built.
 The last column shows the equation of a given regression.

 The table `var.stats` show statistics of regressors: